openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

 .. note::

-   Ensure that you don’t have more generic shared-infra_hosts defined.
+   Ensure that you don’t have more generic shared_infra_hosts defined.

 Now we need to manually re-generate the inventory and ensure that a new record was mapped to our infra01: